richard-to/richard-to.github.io/programming/_posts/2025-02-09-jeopardy-live-part-1.md

 The general idea of the audio recording web component is that it sends data as events for each chunk of audio.

-The main problem was the lack of clear and explicit documentation for input was accepted.
+The main problem was the lack of clear and explicit documentation for what input format was accepted.
 Turns out that Gemini is looking for base64 encoded PCM data that is at 16000hz.
 If the audio is not properly formatted, no response is returned from the API.

-This is slightly problematic since on the JS side, it's not easy to change the sampling rate.
-For example, my laptop records audio at 48000hz.
+This is slightly problematic since on the JS side it's not easy to change the sampling rate.
+For example, my laptop records audio at 48000hz and the browser can't override it.

 One other thing to note is that the Gemini Multimodal Live API can do Voice Activity Detection (VAD).
 This is nice since it means you don't have to implement it yourself.
 However, due to the limited quota, you'll run out of quota pretty quickly if you send a continuous audio stream to the API.